jinzaizhichi/dotfiles-5/README.md

 source bootstrap.sh
 ```

-This will create _symlinks_ into your home directory.
+This will create several _symlinks_ into your home directory.
+That's why you **should never remove the dotfiles directory**.

 ### Install packages and extensions